mbjelobradic/Linear-Regression/README.md

-# Machine-Learning
-All examples of machine learning
+# Gradient descent in linear regression

 Gradient descent:
 Automated process of optimizing w and b parameters in linear regression using gradient descent.